sjaylee/monitor/README.md

 #### URL:  ws://localhost:8080/monitor/ws/read/{machineId}/{requestUserId}

- function: the read websocket to expose it to the frontend dev team via a JSON
+function: the read websocket to expose it to the frontend dev team via a JSON.

- machineId: the uplaod message machineId (Unique Identiy), if the maintainer want to read one machine use specified machine Id， if he/she want to read all machines, use "all" instead of "machineId" position.
+machineId: the param is machine Id of the specified machine which maintainer want read from, and it is unique identiy, you can set it UUID.
+If the maintainer want to read one of the machine, just need to set the specified machine Id.
+If the maintainer wants to read all machine's info, she/he needs to set the machineId param with "all" value.

- requestUserId: the maintainer user id
+requestUserId: the param is the maintainer user id.

 #### URL:  ws://localhost:8080/monitor/ws/push/{machineId}

 function: the push websocket to collect message send by machine.

- machineId: the uplaod message machineId (Unique Identiy), if the maintainer want to read one machine use specified machine Id， if he/she want to read all machines, use "all" instead of "machineId" position.

- {machineId}: the uplaod message machineId (Unique Identiy)
+machineId: the param is machine Id of the machine which send message.

 ## Sequence Diagram: